myothida/PVTW_TimeSeriesForecasting/readme.md

 ### Acknowledgments
 This research utilizes the ACLED dataset, downloaded on December 23, 2024.
 The project aims to advance the understanding of gender-targeted political violence using machine learning methods.

+#### Declaration and Privacy
+The data used in this project is sourced from the **Armed Conflict Location and Event Data Project (ACLED)**.
+All users of this dataset must adhere to ACLED’s **Terms of Use** and **Privacy Policy**.
+Redistribution, modification, or commercial use of this dataset without proper permission from ACLED is strictly prohibited.

+For more information about ACLED's data usage policies, please visit their official website: [ACLED Data Terms and Conditions](https://acleddata.com).